AdobeDocs/release-notes.en/current.md

 * In the segments overview page, the width of the segment storage folder is now flexible.
 (AAM-48400)
 * Fixed an issue in Algorithmic Models, where moving the **Adjust Reach & Accuracy** slider did not affect the model's reach or accuracy.
 (AAM-47996)
+* Fixed an issue in Analytics destinations where the button to download a .csv file of segments that conflict with data export controls and/or third-party data sharing policies was broken.
+(AAM-48100)

 ## Experience Manager {#aem}